clemenko/rancher-ref-arch/README.md

 ## Rancher Stack

-There are other great products in the catalog, but we are going to focus on the "trinity" for this guide.
-The Rancher basic stack looks like the following.
+There are other great products in the catalog, but we are going to focus on the "trinity" of RKE2, Rancher, and Longhorn for this guide.
+We need to think about the Operating System for this guide.

 * Operating System of Choice - We prefer RPM based due to Selinux support.
 * [RKE2](https://www.rancher.com/products/rke) - Rancher's Kubernetes Distribution